astropy/halotools/docs/install.rst

 	print(halotools.__version__)

 If the version number is not what it should be, this likely means you have a previous installation that is superseding the version you tried to install.
-This *should* be accomplished by doing `pip uninstall halotools` before your new installation, but you may need to uninstall the previous build "manually".
+This *should* be accomplished by doing `conda remove halotools` before your new installation, but you may need to uninstall the previous build "manually".
 Like all python packages, you can find the installation location as follows:

 .. code:: python